Monarch Butterflies Featured in

 Countless clusters of fragile orange wings fluttering overhead look awesome on the blue-sky backdrop.
 Also, clusters of monarch butterflies may be found sleeping on tree trunks or bent branches.
 Despite being light when taken separately, in clusters, they become quite heavy.

-This unique spectacle can be seen throughout the winter months when all the monarchs from the Rocky Mountains gather together and head to their wintering sites in California.
+This unique spectacle can be seen throughout winter when all the monarchs from the Rocky Mountains gather together and head to their wintering sites in California.

 The monarchs start arriving to California groves in mid-October and can stay as late as March.
 Fauna connoisseurs claim their mating rituals take place in mid-February around Valentine's Day—these monarchs truly are such romantic creatures!